savoirtech/apache-karaf-langchain4j-demo/README.md

 }'
 ```

+Our demo plugin received the 'test' prompt input and returned a canned
+response.

 ``` bash
 {"response":"Sample generate for prompt: test"}
 ```

 Next we will send a request to the openAiChatSimplePrompt plugin.

+In the prompt field we supply a request for the plugin to generate a
+joke about Java.

 ``` bash
 curl --location --request POST 'http://0.0.0.0:8181/cxf/ai' \